-The mandatory funding nature of CCC activities makes it an attractive funding mechanism for Congress to expand.
-Any expansion of mandatory funding authority, however, would require a spending/revenue offset or amendment to current budgetary rules.
-Recent congressional actions reducing CCC's authority have led some to wonder what changes, if any, the next omnibus farm bill may bring-an expansion, a reduction, or a continuation of CCC's existing authority.
+The mandatory funding nature of CCC activities makes it an attractive funding mechanism.
+Any expansion of mandatory funding authority, however, may require a spending/revenue offset or an amendment to current budgetary rules.
+As Congress considers successor legislation to the 2014 farm law, CCC's general authorities may be a topic of interest.